xarmar/Etch-A-Sketch/README.md

 # What I Learned
 - DOM Manipulation.
-- How to use CSS Grid properly.
+- How to use CSS grid.